Buhari launches National Policy on 5G, directs security institutions to leverage immediately – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari has directed all the security institutions to immediately leverage Fifth Generation (5G) technology to enhance security in the country.
+President Muhammadu Buhari has directed all the security institutions to immediately leverage Fifth Generation (5G) technology, when deployed, to enhance security in the country.

-The president gave the directive Tuesday at the launching of the National Policy on 5G for Nigeria’s Digital Economy at the State House, Abuja.
+He have the directive Tuesday at the launching of the National Policy on 5G for Nigeria’s Digital Economy, at the State House, Abuja.

-He also allayed fears over the health safety of 5G, affirming that such issues have been ‘effectively addressed’ in developing a policy that suits the country.
+He also allayed fears over health safety of 5G, affirming that such issues have been “effectively addressed” in developing a Policy that suits the country.

 President Buhari explained that the National 5G Policy includes a deployment plan to ensure that major cities across the country benefit from the technologies.